pujaltedavid/lucky-cat/README.md

 catToHuman[catWord] = humanWord
 ```

 Using this kind of object gives us constant $O(1)$ access time as it uses hash tables internally.
-It is pretty useful as regular arrays would give us linear $O(n)$, being $n$ the length of the hole language.
+It is pretty useful as regular arrays would give us linear $O(n)$ access time, being $n$ the length of the hole language.

 When switching human languages, the same method is used, but new language objects are cached.